Arthur D. Little: Selected projects

 In 1968 ADL designed the NASDAQ stock exchange systems for London and Tokyo.

-In 1969 ADL developed the Apollo 11 Laser Ranging Retro-Reflector experiment which were installed on the Moon as part of the Apollo 11 mission and which remains active and functioning to this day.
+In 1969 ADL developed the Apollo 11 Laser Ranging Retro-Reflector experiment which were installed on the Moon as part of the Apollo 11 mission.

 In 1980, ADL produced the European Commission's first white paper on telecommunications deregulation, having completed the first worldwide telecommunications database on phones installed, markets, technical trends, services and regulatory information.
-It also helped privatize British Rail, generally regarded as one of the most complex privatization exercises in the world.
+It also helped privatize British Rail.

-The Altran era

-By 2001, Arthur D. Little reached its peak as a global consulting firm with very significant growth in the technology sector.
-However, a new management team mismanaged the company's core business and engaged in manipulation of the Memorial Drive Trust.
-The ADL Board of Trustees replaced this management team.
-But the damage had been done, and combined with the impact of the dot.com bubble on technology sector activity this led Arthur D. Little to file Chapter 11 bankruptcy protection in 2002.
-Employees lost their retirement savings as a result.
-An argument could be made that this was something of a precursor to the Enron scandal.
+Bankruptcy, acquisition, and Management Buy Out by Partners

+Arthur D. Little filed for Chapter 11 bankruptcy protection in 2002.
 At an auction in 2002, TIAX LLC, formed by Kenan Sahin, acquired the assets, contracts, and staff of Arthur D. Little's U.S. Technology & Innovation business.
 Paris-based Altran Technologies bought the non-U.S. assets and brand name of Arthur D. Little.

-Under Altran's ownership, Arthur D. Little operated primarily as a European-centric company initially, rebuilding and strengthening its core practices in oil and gas, telecommunications, automotive, manufacturing, and chemicals.
-It did however maintain offices in Boston and Houston in the USA.
-Later ADL grew and expanded throughout Europe, the Middle East, and Asia and continued to be recognized for its expertise in areas combining aspects of technology, innovation, and strategy.]